Modeling the ferroelectric phase transition in barium titanate with DFT accuracy and converged sampling

 There are multiple sources of error that could be the origin for these discrepancies.
 (1) The GGA functional (PBEsol) \cite{perdew_restoring_2008} used in previous work slightly underestimates the equilibrium volume of cubic \bto.
 (2) The determination of the transition temperature by tracking spontaneous fluctuations between the phases limits the system size that can be studied, despite the reduced computational cost of the ML potential.
-(3) When fitting the potential using the SOAP-GAP approach \cite{bart+10prl} as well as atom-centered symmetry-function frameworks \cite{behl-parr07prl}, one assumes that the potential is short ranged, possibly neglecting important long-range, electrostatic interactions.
+(3) \prbcorr{Typical machine-learning potentials, such as those based on the SOAP-GAP approach \cite{bart+10prl} or atom-centered symmetry-functions \cite{behl-parr07prl}, rely on descriptors that only account for short-range correlations between the atoms, and are therefore incapable of capturing potentially important long-range, electrostatic interactions. }

 In this work, we systematically investigate the first two of these sources of error.
-We fit a new SOAP-GAP potential to energies from the more-accurate, meta-GGA, regularized SCAN functional \cite{furness_accurate_2020} and repeat the simulations in our previous work.
-The paraelectric-ferroelectric phase transition temperature for this new model is 16~K larger than the value that was obtained from the GGA model but still substantially lower than the experimental temperature.
-Next, we develop an order parameter that measures the polarisation of the system.
+We fit a new SOAP-GAP potential to energies from the more-accurate, meta-GGA, regularized SCAN functional \cite{furness_accurate_2020}, \prbcorr{as well as the hybrid functional PBE0\cite{perd+96prl,adam-baro99jcp}} and repeat the simulations in our previous work.
+Next, we develop an order parameter that \prbcorr{mimics} the polarisation of the system.
 This collective variable (CV) allows us to use accelerated sampling to drive the phase transition in larger simulation boxes.
-We find that the transition temperature depends strongly on system size.
-In other words, the substantial finite size effects in this system that are caused by long-ranged dielectric correlations are a significant source of error.
-We find that we need to perform simulations that replicate the primitive BTO cell in a 14$\times$14$\times$14 pattern, before we can reach a converged estimate for the Curie temperature.
+We find that the transition temperature depends strongly on system size, \prbcorr{and trace the substantial finite size effects in this system to the presence of long-ranged dielectric correlations that are similar those observed for effective Hamiltonian models\cite{goncalves_finite_2017}.}

 The remainder of this paper is laid out as follows.
 We first discuss the calculations that were performed using the regularized SCAN functional in section \ref{sec:ML-SCAN}.
 We then describe how we can use atom-centered descriptors to estimate the polarisation in section \ref{sec:CV-ACDC}.
 Metadynamics simulations that use the polarisation as a CV are then performed in section \ref{sec:metad}.
-The results from these simulations are accompanied by a discussion of the finite-size effects, which are caused bu dipole-dipole correlations.
+The results from these simulations are accompanied by a discussion of the finite-size effects, which are caused by dipole-dipole correlations.